mzeis/Mzeis_Documentation/README.md

 documentation by clicking the `Edit` button.

 ###Set another page as the documentation homepage
 By default, the documentation homepage is "Home".
 If you want to set another page as the homepage, enter the name in `System > Configuration > Advanced
 > Admin > Documentation > Homepage`.

+###Permissions
+You can define permissions for viewing and editing pages per admin user role.

 Changelog
 ---------